LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 \ref{fig-rev-dprime}a); if behavioral effect size reflects degree of effort or load, then the explanation that pupillometry is just “not sensitive enough” seems unlikely.
-Another possibility is that the elevated pupil response is simply due to a higher number of button presses in the switch trials (motor planning and execution are known to cause pupillary dilations[@HupeEtAl2009]);
-however, as mentioned in Section \ref{sec-res-exp1-dprime}, the total number of button presses is in fact higher in the maintain-attention condition.
-A third possibility is that the pupil dilation only reflects certain kinds of effort or load, and that stimulus degradations that mainly affect listener ability to form and select auditory streams are not reflected in the pupillary response, whereas differences in listener attentional state (such as preparing for a mid-trial attention switch) are reflected by the pupil.
+Another possibility is that the elevated pupil response is simply due to a higher number of button presses in the switch trials: motor planning and execution are known to cause pupillary dilations.[@HupeEtAl2009] However, as mentioned in Section \ref{sec-res-exp1-dprime}, the total number of button presses is in fact higher in the maintain-attention condition.
+A third possibility is that the pupil dilation only reflects certain kinds of effort or load, and that stimulus degradations that mainly affect listener ability to form and select auditory streams are not reflected in the pupillary response, whereas differences in listener attentional state, such as preparing for a mid-trial attention switch, are reflected by the pupil.
 Experiment 2 tests this latter explanation, by repeating the maintain/switch manipulation while increasing stimulus degradation, to further impair formation and selection of auditory streams.